-The next World Glaucoma Week falls in March 2020, and the International Glaucoma Association (IGA) is calling for people to save their sight by booking an eye test.
+World Glaucoma Week, and the International Glaucoma Association (IGA) is calling for people to save their sight by booking an eye test.

 Glaucoma is often known as the ‘thief of sight’ because there are usually no symptoms in the early stages.
 Approximately 2% of people over 40 have the condition, and it is a leading cause of preventable blindness.
 It is estimated that glaucoma has caused blindness in 4.5 million people worldwide1, and this is predicted to rise to 11.2 million by 2020.
 Glaucoma affects half a million people in England and Wales3, and the tragedy is that half of them remain undiagnosed and are needlessly suffering irreversible sight loss.

 The knock-on effects are also serious, and driving with undiagnosed glaucoma can be especially dangerous, since it causes loss of peripheral vision.
 Motorists may therefore miss hazards such as cyclists, merging traffic and crossing pedestrians.
 Patients with advanced glaucoma may have to surrender their driving licence, which makes it particularly important to catch the disease early, when treatment is most effective.